 Competency of other staff

 essential for the safety of (9)

 operation

 Records to be kept

 Duration of the authorisation:

 i.
 Date start and end

 ii.
 Number of flights

 This Approval certifies that:

 is authorised to conduct UAS operations with the UAs defined above and according to the conditions and

-limitations set above, as long as it complies with this Special UAS Project Approval, MCAR Part XVI and its
+limitations set above, as long as it limitations set above, as long as it complies with this Special UAS Project Approval, MCAR Part XVI and its

-supporting legislations pertaining UAS.